uwla/vue-form-builder/README.md

 `propsWrapper` is set, it won't be changed by this  plugin  and  the  programmer shall take care of passing the desired properties to the `wrapper`.

-If `model` is set to true, the `model` prop passed to `VueFormBuilder` will also be passed as prop to the field's Vue component.
+If `model` is set to true, the `modelValue` prop passed to `VueFormBuilder` will also be passed as prop to the field's Vue component.
 This useful if you  have  a custom component that needs to access some of the model's values.

 If `values` is set to true, the current form values will be passed as a prop  to the field's Vue component.
 This useful if you  have  a  custom  component  whose